slarmoo/.github/profile/essentials/devAndProd/devAndProd.md

 # Development and production environments

 When working on a commercial web application, it is critical to separate where you `develop` your application, from where the `production` release of your application is made publicly available.
 Often times there are more environments than this, such as staging, internal testing, and external testing environments.
 If your company is seeking third party security certification (such as SOC2 compliance) they will require that these environments are strictly separated from each other.
 A developer will not have access to the production environment in order to prevent a developer from nefariously manipulating an entire company asset.
-Instead automated integration processes, called continuously integration (`CI`) processes, checkout the application code, lint it, build it, test it, stage it, test it more, and then finally, if everything checks out, pushes the application to the production environment, and notifies the different departments in the company of the release.
+Instead automated integration processes, called continuous integration (`CI`) processes, checkout the application code, lint it, build it, test it, stage it, test it more, and then finally, if everything checks out, pushes the application to the production environment, and notifies the different departments in the company of the release.

 ![Complex deployment](essentialsDeploymentComplex.jpg)